matthew-tfs/mjcb.io/content/blog/00005-lenovo-miix-630.md

 The Lenovo Digital Pen attaches to the cover with a built-in holder that cannot be removed, and just like the Surface Pro the pen can also magnetically attach to the right side of the device when you are not using it.
 I would definitely recommend using the built-in holder when transporting the Pen, since it is very likely to fall off.
 I don't have a lot to say about the accuracy or quality of the Pen itself, I only ever use it for annotating documents and never for drawing anything, but it seems to work well and is fairly similar to the Surface Pen.

-The device itself has very few ports on it, just a single USB C Port and a Headphone jack.
+The device itself has very few ports on it, just a single USB-C Port and a Headphone jack.
 To save space on the device, the SD Card and SIM Card share the same slot and is easily opened with the removal tool.
-If you require additional ports or would like to use USB A devices you have the option of using the device with a USB C Hub.
-I had the [MECO 7 in 1 USB C Hub](https://www.amazon.ca/gp/product/B07C5V1GJD/) and it worked perfectly and supported charging as well.
-It also works perfectly with a regular USB C to USB A adapter as well.
+If you require additional ports or would like to use USB A devices you have the option of using the device with a USB-C Hub.
+I had the [MECO 7 in 1 USB-C Hub](https://www.amazon.ca/gp/product/B07C5V1GJD/) and it worked perfectly and supported charging as well.
+It also works perfectly with a regular USB-C to USB A adapter as well.
 I normally use Bluetooth headphones now, but the few times I had to plug in my headphones it sounded perfectly fine.
 It even supported the microphone on my Jabra headset.

 ## Hardware Specifications ##